 Installment summary for each order shows the amount of each installment, due and paid dates, and status.

 If you want to fully leverage installments, layaway plans, or EMI payments on your Magento 2 website, pay attention to the MageDelight Partial Payment Magento 2 module.
 This tool provides all the necessary features allowing your customers to split order total into several parts and pay on schedule.
-As a store owner, you can earn more by applying fees for each installments, while customers get the flexibility of new payment algorithm.
-The MageDelight’s Magento 2 partial payment extension costs $399, but this is a completely reasonable price due to several reasons: you don’t have this functionality in Magento 2, but your customers want it; the module offers a user friendly interface for both customers and administrators, so the new features can be seamlessly leveraged.
+As a store owner, you can earn more by applying fees for each installment, while customers get the flexibility of new payment algorithm.
+The MageDelight’s Magento 2 partial payment extension costs $299.
+It is a reasonable price due to several reasons: you don’t have this functionality in Magento 2, but your customers want it; the module offers a user-friendly interface for both customers and administrators, so the new features can be seamlessly leveraged.
 Follow the link below for more information.'